 Even when a manufacturer issues a warning that complies with regulatory standards, there may still be a claim for negligence.
+Where manufacturers are faced with competing industry standards, the Canadian-specific standards should be followed.

 B. CONTRIBUTORY NEGLIGENCE

 "Negligence on the part of the plaintiff is not a complete defence but, if proved, will reduce the award of damages in proportion to the degree to which the plaintiff is found to have been at fault".
 In order for a plaintiff to be found contributorily negligent, the defendant must prove on, a balance of probabilities, that the plaintiff breached the standard of care required of the plaintiff.
 Namely, whether the plaintiff acted reasonably in all the circumstances of the case.